 5. Is it Simple and Easy to Use?

-Time is essential in your business and a good online booking system should be simple and easy to use.
+Time is essential in your business and one of the main booking system requirements is simplicity and ease of use.

 6. Can You Configure Your Travel Policy?